 Explore the world and listen to your inner voice.
 Which task makes you feel inspired and alive?
 Which topics do you talk about with fervor?
 What kind of projects you’re willing to spend long hours working on?
 Answer these questions while you push yourself into new experiences and out of your comfort zone.

 Something might make you feel happy but not necessarily unique.
-You might love scriptwriting but write an average plot or dialogue.
+You might love script writing but write an average plot or dialogue.
 You can definitely work on improving your skills, but there is already something you are good at and passionate about, at the same time.
 Look first at what comes naturally.

 Think now.
 What do you like most about yourself?
 What makes you proud?
 You don’t have to look at your biggest achievements for that.
 Search among little everyday moments for your resilience, determination, bright outlook on life, discipline, fervor to learn and other positive attributes.

 Set a goal to read daily about personal development, even if one article.
 Find out what’s happening in the world, how people are motivating themselves, the habits they are adopting to improve.
 While you read, look inside yourself to feel which strength points resonate with what you’re reading.

 Not being able to clearly identify your strengths and weaknesses risks your productivity.
 Everybody’s got something they uniquely perform at.
 Take a break now, find your assets and start investing in them.
 You will impress yourself by your success.

-You usually feel stressed when the goals you have to achieve outgrow the resources present at your disposal, such as a project’s time-frame and your current level of motivation.
+You usually feel stressed when the goals you have to achieve outgrow the resources present at your disposals, such as a project’s time-frame and your current level of motivation.
 However, the state of being stressed consumes from your mind’s capacity, hence leaving you with little room for productivity.

 A theory in psychology called the ‘Zeigarnik Effect’ states that your brain tends to remember incomplete tasks more than complete ones.
 Accordingly, when you multitask, your mind will keep hammering you with the other incomplete task you are performing at the same time.
 So focus on just one task, and when done, start the other.

 Doubtlessly, this tip perfectly works for anything especially for stress management.
-You would be surprised if you knew how exercise works in each and every way to help your body systems work harmoniously and supply you with a dose of endorphins to make you more immune to stress afterwards.
+You would be surprised if you knew how exercise works in each and every way to help your body systems work harmoniously and supply you with a dose of endorphins to make you more immune to stress afterward.
 No matter how stuffed your work schedule is, find a way to squeeze exercise in.